Isogenies between $K3$ surfaces of the Ap\'ery-Fermi pencil: Isogenies as isometries of the rational transcendental lattice

 we find, as expected, these matrices are isometric since

 {\bf{Some remarks}}

-As a consequence of Bessi\`ere, Sarti and Veniani's theorem, there could be $2$ or $3$-self (either PF or EF) elliptic fibrations on $Y_2$ and on $Y_{10}$.
+As a consequence of Boissi\`ere, Sarti and Veniani's theorem, there could be $2$ or $3$-self isogenies on elliptic fibrations of $Y_2$ and $Y_{10}$.
 Indeed we found $2$-self isogenies on both $Y_2$ and $Y_{10}$.
 As for $3$-isogenies, there is no self-isogeny on $Y_2$ and also probably none on $Y_{10}$.

-Concerning rank $0$ elliptic fibrations, using Shimada and Zhang's table \cite{Shim}, we recover easily all our results without using Weierstrass equations.
-We have only to know the transform by a $2$- or a $3$-isogeny of a type of singular fiber.
-This can be obtained using Tate's algorithm \cite{Ta2} and an analog of Dockchitzer's remark \cite{Do}.
+Concerning rank $0$ elliptic fibrations, using Shimada-Zhang's table \cite{SZ}, we recover easily all our results without using Weierstrass equations.
+We have only to know the transformation by a $2$- or a $3$-isogeny of a type of singular fiber.
+This can be obtained using Tate's algorithm \cite{T} and an analog of Dockchitser's remark \cite{Do}.